What does “Licensed and Insured” mean for a land clearing company?

 If the area being cleared will remain more of an open space with no specific use, do your wallet a favor and skip the root raking process!
 Not many contractors will tell you this as root raking is a money maker in open spaces.
 Don’t waste money you don’t need to.

-Below are pictures of the Root Rake/Grapple Claws and the Stump Puller attachments.
+Below are pictures of the Root Rake/Grapple Claws attachment.

 Rake/Grapple Claws